Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Shiners

-Shiners, particularly golden shiners, are commonly used as bait for garfish due to their natural appearance and enticing movement in the water.
-These small, silvery baitfish are highly effective at attracting the attention of garfish, which are predatory in nature.
+Shiner, particularly golden shiners, is a great bait for garfish due to their natural appearance and enticing movement in the water.
+These small, silvery baitfish are highly effective at attracting the attention of garfish, which are predatory.

 Anglers often rig live shiners on a hook or use them as part of a baitfish rig, allowing them to swim freely in the water to mimic natural prey.
-Shiners can be fished near the surface or at various depths, depending on the behavior and feeding patterns of the garfish.
+Shiners can be fished near the surface or at different depths in the water column, depending on the behavior and feeding patterns of the garfish.

 Their lively swimming action and reflective scales make them irresistible to garfish, especially in clear water conditions where visibility is high.
 Whether fishing from shore or a boat, using shiners as bait for garfish can yield exciting results for anglers targeting these prehistoric predators.